khiz3r/screentrack/README.md

 2. Installs the `screentrack` Python package via `pipx`.
 3. Installs and enables two `systemd --user` units, plus one root-level hook:
    - `screentrack.service` — the always-on tracking daemon
-   - `screentrack-report.timer` — checks daily whether to email the monthly report
+   - `screentrack-report.timer` — fires every morning at 08:00 to send the daily email summary; also sends the full monthly report on the 1st of each month
    - `/usr/lib/systemd/system-sleep/screentrack` — a root-level suspend/resume
      hook (installed with sudo) that signals the daemon around sleep.
 This can't be a `systemd --user` unit because `sleep.target` only exists in